idmillington/gnoam/README.md

 Conclusion
 ---

-The aim of Gnoam is to be a relatively simple syntax for simple cases
+The aim of Gnoam is to be relatively simple for simple cases

     [root] -> We have a [large-description] range of products.